simplex-chat/simplex-chat/docs/SERVER.md

 4. Move your `CA` private key (`ca.key`) to the safe place.
 For further explanation, see the next section: [Server security: Private keys](#private-keys).

-5. Copy all configuration files **except** the CA key to the server:
+5. Copy all other configuration files **except** the CA key to the server:

    ```sh
    rsync -hzasP $HOME/simplex/smp/config/ <server_user>@<server_address>:/etc/opt/simplex/